 Payment systems are adjusted with tools with artificial intelligence & machine learning, defining the future of digital payments globally and on any device.
 By analyzing customers' operation history, spending habits, and behavior, we can predict their activity in the future and suggest payment methods with reduced fees.

 One of the most significant trends is voice-activated transactions.
 They require special approaches to security and verifications, which now are one more substantial area for growth.
 The most valuable resource now is financial data.
-Integrating payment solutions with other systems can help understand shopping behavior deliver relevant recommendations, increase retention, and deliver better customer experiences.
+Integrating FinTech solutions, like payment tools, with other systems can help understand shopping behavior deliver relevant recommendations, increase retention, and deliver better customer experiences.

 More on the topic